correspSearch/csLink/README.md

 ## File structure

+All required files are found in the `dist`-folder.

     index.html
 contains the HTML code you have to include into your website to create the link 'Explore Network of Letters', which serves